LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep_c_interface/Custom_Inner_Stepper/Description.rst

 The actual definitions of the ``_MRIStepInnerStepper`` structure and the corresponding operations structure are kept private to allow for the object internals to change without impacting user code.
-The following sections describe the :numref:`Usage.MRIStep.CustomInnerStepper.Description.BaseMethods` and the virtual :numref:`Usage.MRIStep.CustomInnerStepper.Description.ImplMethods` that a must be provided by a derived class.
+The following sections describe the :numref:`ARKODE.Usage.MRIStep.CustomInnerStepper.Description.BaseMethods` and the virtual :numref:`ARKODE.Usage.MRIStep.CustomInnerStepper.Description.ImplMethods` that a must be provided by a derived class.

-.. _Usage.MRIStep.CustomInnerStepper.Description.BaseMethods:
+.. _ARKODE.Usage.MRIStep.CustomInnerStepper.Description.BaseMethods:

 Base Class Methods
 ^^^^^^^^^^^^^^^^^^